Breaking-Barriers-Chat-App/Tulai/README.md

 5. Go to manage extensions in chrome, enable developer mode, press load unpacked and select this directory

-6. You can now highlight text you see and run the application
+6. You can now highlight text fill out the options and then select one of the buttons in the bottom of the extension